weglot/translate-bundle/README.md

 ### Optional - Hreflang links

+Hreflang links are a way to describe your website and to tell webcrawlers (such as search engines) if this page is available in other languages.
+More details on Google post about hreflang: https://support.google.com/webmasters/answer/189077

-You can add hreflang links through the Twig function: `weglot_hreflang_render`
+You can add them through the Twig function: `weglot_hreflang_render`

 Just put the function at the end of your `<head>` tag:
 ```twig